peralese/simple-task-tracker/README.md

 - **Daily summary** email of **open** tasks (skips weekends), with a `Priority` column and sorting by Priority → Due Date.
 - **Manual send menu** so you can send the summary email immediately from Extensions → Task App → Send email now.
 - **Vacation pause** option: disable the daily summary until a date you choose, while still letting truly due tasks send their reminders.
+- **Pause date can be set from the sheet**: use a named range or a Settings cell to avoid editing `Code.js`.
 - Recognizes statuses: `Open`, `In Progress`, `On Hold`, `Complete`, `Cancelled`/`Canceled`, `Postponed`, and `Delete/Test Data` for disposable entries. `On Hold` stays on the main sheet but is excluded from summaries/reminders, Cancelled/Postponed are auto-archived, and Delete/Test rows are removed without archiving.
 - **Auto-archive** completed tasks to `Archive` and stamp `Date Archived`.
 - **Recurring tasks**: when a completed task is marked recurring, a fresh “Open” row is created with Due Date pushed forward by `Repeat Every` days and a new Task ID.